My Wishlist

 Phuket

 The capital of Phuket Province, the region draws travellers to its beaches, old town, and Sililan Islands.
 The 3 kilometre stretch of beach on the west coast of Phuket island is where you’ll find Patong, an area that has a variety of entertainment and attraction options for all ages and travellers, including water activities, shopping, dining, and nightlife.
-Located just outside Phuket Town, is Old Phuket Town and Phuket Elephant Sanctuary.
-Alongside Elephant Hills, this is considered one of the most ethical sanctuaries in Southern Thailand.
+Located just outside Phuket Town, is Old Phuket Town.

 Krabi